 NOTE: Always use a puller to remove flywheel from crankshaft.
 Do not strike crankshaft or flywheel, as these parts could become cracked or damaged.
 Striking puller or crankshaft can cause crank gear to move, affecting crankshaft endplay.

-- 1. Unsnap debris screen (if equipped) from cooling fan. - Remove retaining screw, washer, and fan mounting plate or drive cup (if equipped), securing fan and flywheel to crankshaft. - Lift cooling fan to disengage 2 drive pins and remove it from flywheel.
-Two plastic retainers may remain in fan. - 4.
-Remove flywheel from crankshaft by pulling from under ring gear with large gear puller. - Remove flywheel key from crankshaft.
+- 1. Unsnap debris screen from cooling fan. - 2.
+Remove retaining screw, washer, and fan mounting plate, securing fan and flywheel to crankshaft. - 3.
+Carefully lift cooling fan to disengage 2 drive pins and remove it from flywheel.